-Marcia reflected on her long-standing practice of motivating herself to achieve a goal, by writing it using the “SMART” format and affixing it to a mirror in the bathroom.
-Every time you brush your teeth or wash your hands, you’re visually reinforcing your mindset to achieve that goal, she explained.
+Marcia reflected on her long-standing practice of motivating herself to achieve a goal by writing it using the “SMART” format and affixing it to a mirror in the bathroom.
+She explained that every time you brush your teeth or wash your hands, you’re visually reinforcing your mindset to achieve that goal.

 Marcia also shared a verse especially meaningful to her.
 Each season she selects a verse to use as a comfort or encouragement.
 Last fall, after receiving life-altering news, she chose Proverbs 31:25, “She is clothed in strength and dignity and, she laughs without fear of the future.”

 She paused.
-“This morning I looked at the bowl you all gave me for Mother’s Day last year.”
-The team had gifted Marcia a glass bowl and filled it with scraps of paper with notes of encouragement, jokes, pick-me-ups and verses.
+“This morning, I looked at the bowl you gave me for Mother’s Day last year.”
+The team had gifted Marcia a glass bowl and filled it with scraps of paper with notes of encouragement, jokes, pick-me-ups, and verses.
 “I knew if I went and chose a paper at random, it would be perfect for today.”
 She looked around the room.
-“I stuck my hand in the bowl and the note I chose was written by Ramo,” (Jen Ramo, Chief Operating Officer).
+“I stuck my hand in the bowl, and the note I chose was written by Ramo” (Jen Ramo, Chief Operating Officer).
 “It happened to be the same verse I’d chosen last fall for myself, Proverbs 31:25.
 So.
 It was perfect,” she smiled.

-We heard from team members, Ashley Heinemeyer and Leslie Stockton, about the quest to find the perfect office space.
+We heard from team members Ashley Heinemeyer and Leslie Stockton about the quest to find the perfect office space.
 As they investigated options, a refurbished historical space in the Ft.
-Ben neighborhood shot to the top of the list.
-“The neighborhood itself is transforming and it felt right,” said Marcia.
+Ben neighborhood shot to the top.
+“The neighborhood itself is transforming, and it felt right,” said Marcia.

-We heard about the process to develop Valve+Meter’s moniker and brand.
-Valve+Meter reflects the “Performance Marketing” concept – the “Valve” represents the flow of new business into a company and the “Meter” is the measurement of those results.
+We heard about the process of developing Valve+Meter’s moniker and brand.
+Valve+Meter reflects the “Performance Marketing” concept – the “Valve” represents the flow of new business into a company, and the “Meter” is the measurement of those results.

 Chris Ruley, Chief Strategy Officer, spoke about his decision to leave a senior position elsewhere and join Marcia’s Merry Band.
 He summed it up with,

-Marcia introduced four major awards into Valve+Meter history – Marketer of the Year, MVP, Culture and the Founder’s Award.
+Marcia introduced four major awards into Valve+Meter history – Marketer of the Year, MVP, Culture, and the Founder’s Award.
 The titles of the awards were chosen with the theme of “delivering results.”
-As a performance marketing agency, awards were determined based on specific people delivering results in a meaningful and visible way within his or her job.
+As a performance marketing agency, awards were determined based on specific people delivering results in a meaningful and visible way within their job.

-Ryan Melby, Director of Marketing Analytics, was recognized as “Marketer of the Year.”
-Ryan’s job involves a lot of spreadsheets, minutia and analysis.
+Director of Marketing Analytics Ryan Melby was recognized as “Marketer of the Year.”
+Ryan’s job involves a lot of spreadsheets, minutia, and analysis.
 He was characteristically humble, admitting later,